 The NOAA Office of Ocean Exploration and Research (OER) has funded multiple ocean explorations since 2001.
 Peer-reviewed publications resulting from these missions are available through the OER Digital Atlas, an online map index providing centralized access to distributed information resulting from explorations.
-Additionally, the NOAA Central Library maintains an online Ocean Exploration and Research Bibliography.
+Additionally, the NOAA Central Library maintains an online Ocean Exploration and Research Bibliography, which allows users to browse publications both by expedition and by author.

 The NOAA Central Library performs a summary-level bibliometric analysis on known peer-reviewed journal articles produced as a result of research supported by the NOAA Office of Ocean Exploration and Research (OER).
 This report was produced using data retrieved from the Web of Science, Science Citation Index Expanded database.